YungeCui/BoW3D/README.md

 Fig1.
 The hash table is used as the overall data structure.
 The word of BoW3D consists of the non-zero value (Dim-value) in the descriptor and the corresponding dimension (Dim-ID).
 Each word corresponds to a place set, in which the word has appeared.
 The place also consists of two parts, one is frame ID, the other is the descriptor ID in the frame.

 ![Alt text](https://github.com/YungeCui/BoW3D/blob/main/Fig/Detection_matching_results.jpg)
 Fig2.
-The recognition and matching results based on BoW3D.
+The recognition results based on BoW3D and the matching results based on LinK3D on loops with different directions.

 ## 1. Publication
 If you use the code in an academic work, please cite: